StephenThink/superthink/content/collections/case_studies/mc-bae-systems-spark.md

 title: 'mc- BAE Systems Spark'
 video_choice: Image
 hero_image: work/brand/bae-systems-spark/BAE-Spark-13-Brand-Hero-2732x1536.jpg
-mini_introduction: 'One of our key roles as a selected agency partner for BAE Systems is to look after their brand-and that includes how to creatively develop sub-brands.
+mini_introduction: 'One of our key roles as a selected agency partner for BAE Systems is to look after their brand - and that includes how to creatively develop sub-brands.
 So when BAE Systems launched a new learning platform in 2021, we needed to work our magic on this dazzling new sub-brand.'
 secondary_image: work/brand/bae-systems-spark/BAE-Spark-13-Brand-Secondary-Image-896x597.jpg
 main_content:
   -